Qampi/HTML-CSS/README.md

 Canvas can be used to edit pictures- gives user different color palettes to choose from.
 Canva's color palettes also display hex values.
 Color names and hex values are the most commonly used methods for working with colors on the web.
 **FORMATTING COLOR IN CSS:**
-After selecting a color palette, the next step is to incorporate it into your code only limited colors that have names on CSS, to represent colors online is through hex codes, also known as hex values or hex format.
-Hex values are typically six-digits long and consist of numbers zero to nine and letters A to F. the first digits represent the first color and the next two represent another color and the final two represent another color.
+After selecting a color palette, the next step is to incorporate it into your code **HEXADECIMAL CODES:** only limited colors that have names on CSS, to represent colors online is through **hex codes**, also known as hex values or hex format.
+Hex values are typically six-digits long and consist of numbers zero to nine and letters A to F.
+The first digits represent the first color and the next two represent another color and the final two represent another color.
 **BACKGROUND & TEXT COLOR IN CSS** to change background in CSSS we can insert the "background-color" property and specifying a hex color, color the background behind specific elements
 **UNDERSTADING IMAGES IN CSS:**